Frequently Asked Questions?

 3. Do we need to bring our own life jackets?
 No. Both our schooners are equipped with life jackets for adults and children.
 You are not required to wear a life jacket.
 If you think you would be more comfortable wearing one, feel free to bring your own or use one of ours.
 Please ask a crew member for assistance.

 4. When should I arrive?
 Please arrive at the dock no later than 15 minutes before the scheduled departure time of the cruise.
 If you arrive early you can check-in at any time.

 5. Can I bring my own food and drinks?
 Yes.
 You are welcome to bring aboard food and drink, including beer and wine.

 6. What is your cancellation/rescheduling policy?
 Tickets are nonrefundable unless we cancel the sail due to weather or other circumstances.
 In that situation we will try to reschedule the sail, but if rescheduling is not an option, then you will receive a full refund.

 7. Should I tip the crew?
-A gratuity is customary for terrific service and is typically a standard service-based gratuity of 15-20%.
+A gratuity is customary and is typically a standard service-based gratuity of 15-20%.

 8. Are the boats wheelchair accessible?
-Unfortunately, no. Although the crew are always happy to assist helping aboard passengers of all physical abilities, including those in wheelchairs.
+While our schooners are not wheelchair accessible, the crew are always happy to assist helping aboard passengers of all physical abilities, including those in wheelchairs.
 When you purchase your tickets please let us know if you will need assistance boarding.

 9. What should I wear?
 Depending on the season layers work best.
 We suggest wearing (or bringing) one additional layer more than what you are wearing in town.